WWE News: NXT Almost Totally Closes The Ratings Gap With AEW In ‘Wednesday Night Wars’

-When WWE decided to take NXT and move it to the USA Network, many wondered if it would keep its appeal and do as well as on the WWE Network.
-Not only has it continued to keep its fanbase, but it has made it insurmountably grow as well.
+When WWE decided to move NXT to the USA Network, many wondered if it would keep its appeal and do as well as it did on the WWE Network.
+Not only has it continued to keep its fanbase, but it has grown as well.
 Many thought that All Elite Wrestling would rule things in the new “Wednesday Night Wars” and they did for a while, but the ratings gap has almost totally closed.

 Back in mid-September, NXT got the jump on things by moving to the USA Network two weeks before AEW started on TNT.
 In early October, Dynamite began on TNT and came out with a huge bang and destroyed WWE’s third brand in the weekly television ratings.

 For a few weeks, that was the trend and it started to look like a scary situation for the yellow and black brand.
-Many old-school wrestling fans began thinking it was like when WCW Nitro destroyed Monday Night Raw for more than a year in the ratings.
+Many old-school wrestling fans began comparing it to when WCW Nitro destroyed Monday Night Raw for more than a year in the ratings.

-But for those who remember that, they need to also remember that WWE turned it around and eventually won the war.
+But for those who remember that, they need to also remember that WWE eventually won the war.

 While it is still too early to declare a winner in this whole thing, NXT has certainly worked hard to turn things around.
 Not only have they stayed consistent, but they have worked hard at closing the gap and catching up to its competition.